connet-dev/connet/README.md

 server-cas = "path/to/cert.pem" # the control server certificate

-direct-addr = ":19192" # at what address this client listens for direct connections, defaults to :19192 status-addr = ":19182" # at what address this client listens for status connections, defaults to :19182. 'disable' will disable it
+direct-addr = ":19192" # at what address this client listens for direct connections, defaults to :19192 status-addr = "127.0.0.1:19182" # at what address tihs client listens for status connections, disabled/not running by default/unless set

 [client.destinations.serviceX]
 addr = "localhost:3000" # where this destination connects to, required